 - Mental depression

-HOW LONG DO SYMPTOMS OF MENOPAUSE LAST?
+HOW LONG DO SYMPTOMS LAST?

 These symptoms usually go away after a couple of years.
 In general, these symptoms might last for 1-4 years but as mentioned earlier it differs from women to women.